American Indian Movement: Informants true and false

 In late 1974, AIM leaders discovered that Douglas Durham, a prominent member who was by then head of security, was an FBI informant.
 They confronted him and expelled him from AIM at a press conference in March 1975.
 Durham's girlfriend, Jancita Eagle Deer, was later found dead after being struck by a speeding car.
 She had last been seen with Durham, and he continued to be a suspect in her possible murder.
 Durham was also scheduled to testify in front of the Church Committee, but that hearing was suspended due to the deadly Pine Ridge reservation shootout.

 With some members in fugitive status after the Pine Ridge shootout, suspicions about FBI infiltration remained high.
 For various reasons, Anna Mae Aquash, the highest-ranking woman in AIM, was mistakenly suspected of being an informant, after she had voiced suspicions about Durham.
-Aquash had also been threatened by FBI agent David Price, with the threat she would be dead within the year if she refused to inform on Leonard Peltier.
-Aquash had been arrested then quickly released shortly before her death, creating more unfounded suspicion.
-According to testimony at trials in 2004 and 2010 of men convicted of her murder, she was interrogated in the fall of 1975.
-In mid-December she was taken from Denver, Colorado, to Rapid City, South Dakota, and interrogated again, then taken to Rosebud Reservation and finally to a far corner of Pine Ridge Reservation, where she was killed by a gunshot wound to the back of the head.
-Her decomposing body was found February 1976.
+Aquash was threatened by FBI agent David Price, with the threat she would be dead within the year if she refused to inform on Leonard Peltier.
+Aquash was arrested then quickly released shortly creating more unfounded suspicion.
+She disappeared in late 1975.
+Later it was found she had been murdered.
+According to testimony at trials in 2004 and 2010 of two Native rights activists convicted of her murder (Looking Cloud and Graham) kidnapped her and interrogated her in the fall of 1975.
+In mid-December she was taken from Denver, Colorado, to Rapid City, South Dakota, and interrogated again, then taken to Rosebud Reservation and finally to a far corner of Pine Ridge Reservation, where she was killed by a gunshot to the back of the head.
+Her decomposing body was found a year later, in February 1976.
 After the coroner failed to find the bullet hole in Aquash's head, the FBI severed both of her hands and sent them to Washington, D.C., allegedly for identification purposes, then buried her as a Jane Doe.
-Aquash's body was later exhumed, identified by relatives and a second autopsy discovered the bullet wound, and found she had been murdered.
-Aquash was given a second burial, before her remains were moved to her ancestral land in Nova Scotia.
+Aquash's body was later exhumed and identified by relatives.
+A second autopsy discovered the bullet wound and found she had been murdered.
+Aquash was given a second burial, before her remains were moved to her ancestral land in Nova Scotia, Canada.

-1980s support of Nicaraguan Miskito Indians
+1980s support of the Miskito people

-During the Sandinista/Indian conflict in Nicaragua of the mid-1980s, Russell Means sided with Miskito Indians opposing the Sandinista government.
+During the Sandinista/Indian conflict in Nicaragua of the mid-1980s, Russell Means sided with Miskito opposing the Sandinista government.
 The Miskito charged the government with forcing relocations of as many as 8,500 Miskito.
 This position was controversial among other left-wing, indigenous rights groups and Central American solidarity organizations in the United States who opposed Contra activities and supported the Sandinista movement.
 The complex situation included Contra insurgents' recruiting among Nicaraguan Indian groups, including some Miskitos.
 Means recognized the difference between opposition to the Sandinista government by the Miskito, Sumo, and Rama on one hand, and the Reagan administration's support of the Contras, dedicated to the overthrow of the Sandinista regime.